Active learning for data streams: a survey: Online active learning approaches

 The most simple approach to obtain a prediction $p_t$ from the learner is to compute a weighted average of the experts predictions as in

 where $\omega_{i, t}\geq 0$ is the weight assigned at time $t$ to the $i$th expert.
-The weights are typically the results of a nonnegative, convex, and increasing function $\phi: \mathds{R} \rightarrow \mathds{R}$ of the expert regret.
-This approach is coherent with the idea of a potential-based forecaster, which works by assigning a potential value to each expert, based on its past performance, and selecting the expert with the highest potential value at each time step.
-The potential values capture the quality of an expert advice, based on its past performance, and allow the learner to balance exploration, trying out different experts to gather more information, and exploitation, using the best expert based on the current information.
 With the EWAF, the weight for the $i$th expert are obtained using

 where $\eta$ is a positive decay factor and $R_{i, t-1}$ is the cumulative loss of expert $i$ observed until step $t$.
 The exponential decay factor $\eta$ determines the weight given to the past losses, with more recent losses having a higher weight and older losses having a lower weight.
-Instead, the GF works by minimizing, at each time step, the largest possible increase of the potential function for all the possible outcomes of $y_t$ as in

-The potential function is the function that assigns a potential value to each expert.
-The idea behind the greedy forecaster is to make the prediction that minimizes the potential function in the worst-case scenario, where the worst-case scenario is defined as the scenario where the increase of the potential function is largest for all possible outcomes of $y_t$. \cite{Hao2018} extended the EWAF and GF introduced by \cite{plg} by proposing the active EWAF (AEWAF) and active GF (AGF).
+Instead, the GF works by minimizing, at each time step, the largest possible increase of the potential function for all the possible outcomes of $y_t$.
+The potential function is the function that assigns a potential value to each expert, which captures the quality of an expert advice based on its past performance. \cite{Hao2018Expert} extended the EWAF and GF by proposing the active EWAF (AEWAF) and active GF (AGF).
 The key idea is that, while the standard EWAF and GF assume the availability of the true label $y_t$ after each prediction, in the online active learning framework the loss $\ell$ can only be measured a limited number of times.
 To factor this in, a binary variable $Z_t \in\{0,1\}$ is introduced to decide whether or not at round $t$ the label is requested.
 Consequently, the cumulative loss suffered by the $i$th expert on the instances queried by the active forecaster is given by

 The sampling strategy is based on the determination of a confidence condition on the difference between the prediction $p_t$ of the fully supervised forecaster and the prediction $\widehat{p}_t$ made by the active forecaster.
 For the active forecaster we have that $\widehat{p}_t=\pi_{[0,1]}\left(\overline{p}_t\right)$, where $\overline{p}_t$ depends on the chosen model.
 The AEWAF is based upon the observation that if we have